takahashikzn/indolently/README.md

 Installation
 =================

-Copy single file "Indolently.java" to your source directory.
+Copy the directory "jp/root42/indolently" to your source directory.

+After a time, the build file(s) for ant/maven would be available.

 How to use